Music Degree Programs

-All Persons who seek programmatic admission to a Master of Music degree program must successfully complete the Graduate Music Qualifying Exam to be admitted and register for classes.
+All Persons who seek programmatic admission to a Master of Music degree program must successfully complete the Music Graduate Diagnostic Exam to be admitted and register for classes.
 In addition, all applicants for the Master of Music in Performance must successfully complete the Graduate Performance Evaluation (audition).
 The online application for graduate admission may be found here:

 Questions regarding graduate admission to the university should be addressed to the Office of Graduate and International Admissions at (678) 839-1393.